 It is impossible to resist the siren song of political tribalism if, like the average American, you spend several hours a day on your smartphone swiping, scrolling, skimming, liking, hearting, retweeting, forwarding, and responding to other people's thoughts.

-Because they kidnap our attention, the most inflammatory, most outrageous, and most catastrophic headlines are rewarded by social media algorithms, ensuring that they travel the furthest.
+Because they kidnap our attention, the most inflammatory, most outrageous, and most catastrophic headlines are rewarded by social media algorithms, ensuring that they travel the furthest.1

-When a major event occurs or a policy proposal announced, your first thought in today's news feed culture is not your own original idea but almost inevitably a headline or commenter appealing to your worse biases.
+When a major event occurs, or a policy proposal is announced, your first thought in today's news feed culture is not your original idea but, almost inevitably, a headline or commenter appealing to your worse biases.2

-Playing to the rawest elements of human nature, today’s social media-driven outrage machine has done great damage to intellectual life, destroying our ability to think independently, and discuss productively across lines of difference.
+Playing to the rawest elements of human nature, today’s social media-driven outrage machine has greatly damaged intellectual life, destroying our ability to think independently and discuss productively across lines of difference.

 On no other topic is this clearer than climate change.